pivotal-robert-mcmillion2/RMQ-ICM/README.md

     ```
     vagrant ssh rabbitmq1
     ```
-1. Verify RabbitMQ cluster is running using `rabbitmqctl`:
+1. Verify the RabbitMQ cluster is running using `rabbitmqctl`:
     ```
     sudo rabbitmqctl cluster_status
     ```
-1. Verify RabbitMQ cluster is running using the Management Plugin web interface:
+1. Verify the RabbitMQ cluster is running using the Management Plugin web interface:
     - http://192.168.56.11:15672
     - Log in using the username/password set in `provision.sh`
-1. Suspend/resume the VMs:
+1. Run the producer script to send some messages a queue:
     ```
-    vagrant suspend
-    vagrant resume
+    vagrant ssh client1
+    bash /vagrant/sample_producer.sh
     ```
+1. Run the consumer script to consumer the messages from the queue:
+    ```
+    vagrant ssh client1
+    bash /vagrant/sample_consumer.sh
+    ```
+1. Modify the variables in `sample_producer.sh` and `sample_consumer.sh` as needed.
 1. Destroy the VMs:
     ```
     vagrant destroy -f